Best tools

 When should I move off the free tier?

 When the free tier blocks something you actually need: behavior triggers, conditional logic, integrations, or higher contact limits.
-For DigiStorms that's around 100 new users per month.
-For Loops and Kit it's around 100 to 1,000 contacts.
+For Loops and Kit that's around 100 to 1,000 contacts.
 For MailerLite it's 1,000 subscribers.
 Until you hit a real ceiling, stay free.
+DigiStorms is a different model — it's a done-for-you service starting at $299/mo, so you'd reach for it once activation is a priority you want handled for you rather than something to bolt onto a free tool.

 Can I use Mailchimp for SaaS lifecycle emails?